MahendraTennakoon/programming_notes/topics/redux.md

 * The entire state of an app is a plain JavaScript object.
 * This object is similar to a model except there are no setters (this is so that different parts of the code can't change the state randomly).
 * To change something in the state, an **action** has to be dispatched (an action is a plain JavaScript object that describes what happened).
+* Enforcing that every state change has to be an action, makes it easier understand what is going on in the app.
+If state changes, we can always trace which actions caused the change.
+* To connect the state and the actions, **reducers** are used.
+* A reducer is simply a function that takes in an action and state as parameters and returns the next state of the app.